radius-project/docs/docs/content/getting-started/tutorial/webapp-overview/index.md

 The database is provided by a [MongoDB connector]({{< ref mongodb >}}).
 You can choose between a MongoDB container or an Azure CosmosDB w/ Mongo API to back the connector.

 ## The Radius mindset

-Deployment often involves different teams working together, separating their responsbilities.
-For example, a developer builds the app definition with services where as the infrastructure administrator sets up the environment and the infrastructure.
-In this tutorial you will build out this app using the Radius application model from the perspective of a developer and a infra admin person.
+In this tutorial you will build out this app using the Radius application model.
 As you progress, keep in mind the following benefits that it provides:

-- Separation of concerns for the different personas involved in the deploymnet
+- Both infrastructure (`db`) and services (`frontend`) are modeled as part of the application within the same template
 - Relationships between resources are fully specified with protocols and other strongly-typed information
 - Connectors provide abstraction and portability across local and cloud environments